geraltofrivia/robustness/README.md

 # Setting up pattern library
 Follow the instruction here https://github.com/clips/pattern .
 It might be the case that pip method of installing might not work.
+There might be a SQL dependency error.
+Its all right.
+Ignore it